 This bill mandates that institutions of higher education in New Jersey maintain a supply of naloxone hydrochloride nasal spray to address opioid overdose emergencies on campus.
 Institutions are required to obtain this medication through a standing order from a licensed health care practitioner and store it in secure, accessible locations.
 Additionally, they must develop a policy for the emergency administration of naloxone, which includes designating a licensed campus medical professional to oversee the program, allowing designated community members (such as resident assistants and campus security) to administer the spray, and ensuring that overdose victims are transported to a hospital after administration, regardless of their symptoms.

-Furthermore, the bill directs the Secretary of Higher Education to establish guidelines for developing these policies, which must include training for designated individuals on the proper administration of naloxone and overdose prevention.
-The bill also provides legal immunity for institutions, medical professionals, and designated community members from liability for good faith actions taken in accordance with the law, excluding cases of willful misconduct or gross negligence.
+Furthermore, the bill directs the Secretary of Higher Education, in collaboration with the Commissioner of Human Services and medical experts, to establish guidelines for these policies, which must include training for designated individuals on the proper administration of naloxone and overdose prevention.
+The bill also provides legal immunity for institutions, medical professionals, and designated community members from liability for actions taken in good faith under this act, excluding cases of willful misconduct or gross negligence.
 Notably, it clarifies that if a licensed athletic trainer administers naloxone, it will not violate the Athletic Training Licensure Act.